-Despite having many of the live-work-play elements that attract tech companies and the millennials that often make up their workforce, the CBD has not attracted nearly as many of the tech companies that have propelled the economies of suburban submarkets in… Read More
+Despite having many of the live-work-play elements that attract tech companies and the millennials that often make up their workforce, the CBD has not attracted nearly as many of the tech companies that have propelled the economies of suburban… Read More

 Construction activity is shifting nationwide as manufacturing and retail companies make efforts to modernize, create more just-in-time shipping locations and link operations digitally.